How PriceSquirrel Works

 Plain language, no hedging

-The current price is more than 5% below what it has averaged over the past 30 days.
+The current price is more than 5% below its rolling mean (13-day in SHORTAGE_PULSE mode, 30-day in STABLE_ENGINE).
 If you need this card, this is a reasonable time to buy.
-It doesn't mean the price won't drop further — it means it's below its recent norm.
+It doesn't mean the price won't drop further β it means it's below its recent norm.

-The current price is more than 5% above its 30-day average.
+Price is above its rolling mean AND trending upward.
+A price above the mean but flat or falling does not trigger WAIT.
+The Shortage Tax Lock (15%+ spike in 24 hours) also triggers WAIT for 48 hours.
 Unless you need the card urgently, historical data suggests patience is likely to be rewarded.
-Not a guarantee — just a signal.
+Not a guarantee β just a signal.

-The price is within ±5% of its 30-day average.
+The price is within Β±5% of its rolling mean.
 No strong signal either way.
 The decision should be based on your personal need and budget, not market timing.

 5. What we don't do